You are here

-Interested students submit a paragraph of 100 words explaining why they are interested in the particular Study Tour to an online lottery site which is open for 2-7 days.
-If there are fewer students in the lottery than the cap, they will all be directed to a website for payment of their deposits at the end of the lottery period.
-If there are more students in the lottery than the cap, the computer will randomly select participants who will be directed to a website for payment of their deposits.
-Once directed, students have 24 hours to pay their deposit online or they forfeit their spot on the Tour.
-If the Study Tour does not fill to capacity during the lottery period, it is open on a first-come, first-served basis.
-Only current, full-time Columbia Business School students are allowed to sign-up (no significant others).
+Once a lottery for a particular study tours opens up, interested students should submit a paragraph of 100 words explaining why they are interested in that to the online lottery site, which is open for 2-7 days.
+If there are fewer students in the lottery than the cap, they will all be directed to a website for payment of deposits at the end of the lottery period.
+If there are more students in the lottery than the cap, the computer will randomly select participants who will be directed to a website for deposit payment.
+Once notified, students have 24 hours to pay the deposit online or they forfeit their spot on the tour.
+If the study tour does not fill to capacity during the lottery period, it is open on a first-come, first-served basis.
+Only current, full-time Columbia Business School students are allowed to sign up (no significant others).

 Tours take place over school vacation periods, usually late December/early January and March, with occasional May or August tours.
-Study Tours last between 7 and 10 days.
-Sign-ups for Winter Tours generally take place in September.
-However, some Tours, may choose to have sign-ups in the summer due to the heavy tourist season.
-Sign-ups for Spring Tours take place in late November.
+Study Tours last 7 to 10 days.
+Sign-ups for winter tours generally take place in September.
+However, some tours may choose to have sign-ups in the summer due.
+Sign-ups for spring tours take place in late November.

-Costs vary depending on the Study Tour.
-However, in general, Tour fees include hotel (based on double occupancy), local transportation, some meals, guides and tips.
+Costs vary depending on the study tour.
+However, in general, tour fees include hotel (based on double occupancy), local transportation, some meals, guides and tips.
 Students are expected to stay in the same hotel.
-Payments are a two-step process: students pay a non-refundable deposit upon sign-up and later make a final payment 4-6 weeks before the trip.
+Payment is a two-step process: students pay a nonrefundable deposit upon sign-up and later make a final payment 4-6 weeks before the trip.
 Students are not able to increase their loan eligibility for a study tour unless they are doing an associated independent study.

 Please note: Students with holds on their student accounts (e.g. tuition, immunization, etc.) will be unable to participate in Chazen Study Tours.
 It is each student's responsibility to reconcile his/her account prior to submitting their deposit for a tour.

-Getting the most out of the Study Tour Experience
+Getting the Most From the Study Tour Experience

 Apply to be a Social Media Guru: Blog from the streets of your study tour.
 Contact firstname.lastname@example.org for more information.
 Click here to view past blogs.